jbiatek/BSGRulebook/rulebook.md

 #### President
 The President controls the hand of Quorum cards and has to make choices on Crisis Cards.

 The hand of Quorum cards follows the President title if a new character becomes President.
 Quorum cards that have already been drawn into the President's hand are given to the new President, they are not discarded and they are not kept by the outgoing President.
-Quorum cards should be kept secret from other players until used.
+Quorum cards are kept secret from other players until used.
 The President title card provides an additional action to draw Quorum cards, and some locations can only be used by the President.

 The base game specifies that there is no limit to the number of Quorum cards the President can have in their hand, but every expansion overrides that and imposes a 10 card hand limit.